-Under no circumstances shall any segment of a street, road, alley, or driveway cross slope averaging greater than fifty percent.
+Under no circumstances shall any segment of a street, road, alley, or driveway cross slope averaging greater than fifty percent (50%).

 Streets, roads, alleys, or driveways shall follow natural contour lines where possible.
 If the natural contour lines do not reasonably facilitate access to the development site, a private access road or driveway may be designed and submitted for approval with a slope not to exceed the requirements set forth in Title 14 of Brighton Code.
 Figure 19.38.6: Recommended Access Route Configuration illustrates the access route following natural contours.

+FIGURE 19.38.6: RECOMMENDED ACCESSS ROUTE CONFIGURATION